-- 76. All copies of applications and plans are available for inspection on the council's website at www.ashford.gov.uk/comment-on-applications usually within four working days of being registered.
+76. All copies of applications and plans are available for inspection on the ABC website - https://planning.ashford.gov.uk/Public Register - View and comment on applications usually within four working days of being registered.
 These are found using the search function of the public register of applications on the website.
 It is also possible to subscribe to weekly lists of applications, decisions and appeals.
-If you are unable to access applications online from home, please visit the Council Offices where all live applications and accompanying plans can be viewed on computers in our reception area. - 77.
-We are encouraging households to sign up to the subscription service feature on the council's website.
+If you are unable to access applications online from home, please visit the Council Offices where all live applications and accompanying plans can be viewed on computers in our reception area.

+77. We are encouraging households to sign up to the subscription service feature on the Council's website.
 Households will be notified once per week of any applications based on the subscription preference.
-Email updates can currently be requested by ward for the following: valid applications, applications under consultation, decisions to be made by Planning Committee and applications that have been determined.
+Email updates can currently be requested by Ward for the following: valid applications, applications under consultation, decisions to be made by Planning Committee and applications that have been determined.
 It is expected that this will be extended to requests for this information on a parish-wide basis in the near future.